 OEMAddressTable Loads the OEM Address Table from the CPU to the debugger-internal translation table.
-EL1PageTable Scans the translation table used if the CPU is in Exception level EL0 or EL1.
-This is the table pointed to by MMU registers TTBR0_EL1 and TTBR1_EL1.
-The option is enabled if Exception levels EL0 or EL1 use AArch64 mode.
-EL2PageTable Scans the translation table used if the CPU is in Exception level EL2.
-This is the table pointed to by MMU register TTBR_EL2.
-The option is available only if Exception level EL2 is implemented in the CPU.
-EL3PageTable Scans the translation table used if the CPU is in Exception level EL3.
-This is the table pointed to by MMU register TTBR_EL3.
-The option is available only if Exception level EL3 is implemented in the CPU and EL3 uses AArch64 mode.
+NonSecPageTable Displays the translation table used if the CPU is in non-secure mode and in privilege level PL0 or PL1.
+This is the table pointed to by MMU registers TTBR0 and TTBR1 in non-secure mode.
+This option is only visible if the CPU has the TrustZone and/or Virtualization Extension.
+This option is only enabled if Exception levels EL0 or EL1 use AArch32 mode.
+SecPageTable Displays the translation table used if the CPU is in secure mode.
+This is the table pointed to by MMU registers TTBR0 and TTBR1 in secure mode.
+This option is only visible if the CPU has the TrustZone Extension.
+This option is only enabled if the Exception level EL1 uses AArch32 mode.
+HypPageTable Loads the translation table used by the MMU when the CPU is in HYP mode.
+This is the table pointed to by MMU register HTTBR.
+This table is only available in CPUs with Virtualization Extension.
+IntermedPageTable Loads the translation table used by the MMU for the second stage translation of a guest machine (intermediate address to physical address).
+This is the table pointed to by MMU register VTTBR.
+This table is only available in CPUs with Virtualization Extension.